 Traffic safety is one of the primary responsibilities of Police Departments.
-In 2020, Texas experienced 3,896 traffic-related deaths compared to 1,931 homicides.
+In 2021, Texas experienced 4,489 traffic-related deaths (a 15% increase from the previous year) compared to 2,064 homicides.
 Reducing these unnecessary deaths is the primary reason police engage in traffic enforcement.
 However, traffic enforcement is not just about enforcing traffic laws.
 Stopping vehicles for traffic violations is also one of the primary methods police use to reduce other crimes as well.